arkdamenen/radminvpn-on-linux/README.md

 # Scripts
-On **Windows**, you can use a script to create a bridge instead of doing everything again manually.
+On **Windows**, you can use a script to modify a bridge instead of doing everything again manually.

 The file is located at the [scripts](scripts) folder.